peternguyen93/Bumblebee-Optimus/README.md

 - Support changing mode graphic driver

 Other:
-- With apps installed in /opt
+- With apps installed in /opt not work.

 Warning: when you update verion to 0.4 you must run script setup of version 0.3.1 to remove